 It’s the opposite of the liking/loving tendency but with similar outcomes.
 For example, rather than ignoring bad news, only the good news is overlooked.
-The tendency to like/dislike drive people to pick sides, create (political) divides, never change their mind, and make it impossible for anyone to agree on anything so that it’s antithetical to progress.
+The tendency to dislike/hate drives people to be closed-minded and twist facts to fit their hateful narrative.
+Decisions driven by anger can spiral into self-destruction.

 4. Doubt-Avoidance Tendency